rototor/pdfbox-graphics2d/README.md

 If you do not plan to print the PDF in offset or digital print you can ignore that.
 This will make no difference for your normal desktop printer.

-If you want to get a 1:1 mapping of your Graphics2D drawing in the PDF you should use the vector text mode.
+If you want to get a 1:1 mapping of your Graphics2D drawing in the PDF you should use the vector mode.
 If you want to have the text searchable, only use LTR languanges (i.e. latin-based) and don't use any fancy text paints and effects you may try the text mode.
 For this mode to work you need the font files (.ttf / .ttc) of the fonts you want to use and must register it with this library.
 Using the normal Java font API it is not possible to access the underlying font file.
-So a mapping Font -> PDFont is needed.
+So a manual mapping of Font to PDFont is needed.

 ### Example how to use the font mapping
 The font mapping is done using the PdfBoxGraphics2DFontTextDrawer class.
 There you register the fonts you have.